nodes777/blog-server/Questions.md

 Had to make sure these all lined up in config/passport.js and Google console and in router

-### Session is Undefined Problem
+### Session is Empty Problem

-Session is empty when making a post request, but we need it to validate that its me making the POST.
+req.session is empty when making a post request, but I need it to validate a user making the POST.

 Session has user info when we return from the auth flow.